vivekJax/JABSbehvaviorClipper/README.md

 # Behavior Video Generator

-A Python tool for generating video montages from labeled behavior bouts in annotation files.
+A Python tool for generating video clip movivies from labeled JABS behavior bouts in annotation files.
 Extracts video clips where specific behaviors are marked as `present=True`, adds bounding boxes from pose estimation data, and concatenates them into a single output video.

+The goal is to allow the labeler to quickly generate a movie to view how the labeler is annotating the beahvior.

 ## Features